 Employment Supports

 HCBS Taxonomy:

-Category 1: Sub-Category 1:
+Category 1: Su ub-Category 1:

-Category 2: Sub-Category 2:
+Category 2: Su ub-Category 2:

-Category 3: Sub-Category 3:
+Category 3: Su ıb-Category 3:

+Somico Definition (Comp)

-ervice Definition (Scope):
+Service Definition (Scope):

-Category 4: Sub-Category 4:
+Category 4: Su ib-Category 4:

-Employment Supports consists of intensive, ongoing services that support individuals to achieve competitive employment or business ownership who, because of their disabilities, might otherwise not be able to succeed without supports to perform in a competitive work setting or own a business.
-Community Integrated Employment activities are designed to increase or maintain the individual's skill and independence, and may include: career exploration; career enhancement; job development; job placement; on the-job training and support; business ownership; job coaching; job site analysis; skills training; benefits counseling; employer negotiations; co-worker training; vocational assessment; arrangement of transportation; assistance with medication administration; and nursing support while at the work place; integration of therapy plans; assistance with the use of assistive devices and medical equipment; personal care activities.
+The goal of Employment Supports is to obtain and maintain competitive employment at or above minimum wage.
+Employment Supports consists of intensive, ongoing services that support individuals to achieve competitive employment or business ownership (self-employment, who because of their disabilities, might otherwise not be able to succeed without supports to perform in a competitive work setting or own a business.
+Employment Supports activities are designed to increase or maintain the individual's skill and independence, and may include: career exploration; career enhancement; job development; job placement; on the-job training and support; business ownership; job coaching; job site analysis; skills training ; benefits counseling; employer negotiations; co-worker training; vocational assessment; arrangement of transportation; assistance with the use of assistive devices and medical equipment; personal care activities.

 Employment Supports offers one-to-one support to individuals placed in jobs or business ownership in the community and support is provided at the work-site as needed for the individual to learn and perform the job.
 The provider agency is encouraged to develop natural supports in the workplace to decrease the reliance of paid supports.
 Individuals must have the opportunity for inclusion in non-disability specific work settings.
+The State only allows participating employers who offer at or above minimum wage to waiver participants to ensure competitive employment.